rlydmz/RushHour/README.md

 Ane Rouge - How to play ?

 The goal is to move Piece 0 from pos(1,3) to pos (1,0).
-The board is 4x5 . width and height.
+The board is 4x5 .
+4 of width and 5 of height.
 There are others pieces on the board that obstruct the deplacement of piece 0.
 You need to move those others pieces if you want to move Piece 0 to her destination.
 All of the pieces can move horizontaly and verticaly.
-Some of those piece are square and others are rectangular.
+Some of those pieces are square and others are rectangular.
-Square pieces got same size : 1 width and 1 height.
+Square pieces got the same size : 1 of width and 1 of height.
-Rectangular pieces got same size to : 2 width and 1 height or 1 width and 2 height.
+Rectangular pieces got the same size too : 2 of width and 1 of height or, 1 of width and 2 of height.
-Piece 0 also move horizontaly or verticaly and is size is 2 width and 2 height.
+Piece 0 also move horizontaly or verticaly and his size is 2 of width and 2 of height.